Bay City, Metro Manila: History

+Around 1945, there was a plan to build a central national airport on reclaimed land in Manila Bay, particularly in northeastern Pasay.
+However, this was not realized.

+In 1974, a plan to reclaim land in Manila Bay was revived, this time with an area of 3,000 ha.
+The project, formerly known as Boulevard 2000, was initiated by First Lady Imelda Marcos in 1977, with the creation of the Public Estates Authority (now Philippine Reclamation Authority) to manage the project.
+By the end of Marcos rule in early 1986, 660 ha had been reclaimed, including the 77 ha Cultural Center of the Philippines Complex.

+In 2017, the project of the Philippine Reclamation Authority renamed to Manila Bay Freeport Zone, which was envisioned by President Rodrigo Duterte.

 Developments

 Cultural Center of the Philippines Complex

 The 77 ha Cultural Center of the Philippines Complex covers the northernmost portion of Bay City and is under the jurisdiction of two cities, Manila (where it is part of the district of Malate) and Pasay.
-It is bounded by Manila Bay to the north and west, the Philippine Navy headquarters to the northeast, Roxas Boulevard to the east, and Jose Diokno Boulevard to the south.
+It is bounded by Manila Bay to the north and west, the Philippine Navy headquarters to the northeast, Roxas Boulevard to the east, and Jose W. Diokno Boulevard to the south.
 It is divided into two zones: the Art Zone, and the Commercial and Entertainment Zone.
 It features several brutalist structures designed in the 1960s and 1970s by Leandro Locsin, such as the Tanghalang Pambansa, the Philippine International Convention Center, and the Sofitel Philippine Plaza Manila.
-Other locators in the complex include the Coconut Palace, the Manila Film Center and Star City amusement park.
+Other locators in the complex include the Manila Broadcasting Company, Coconut Palace, the Manila Film Center and Star City amusement park.